coinmex/coinmex-official-api-docs/README_EN.md

 # Encrypted Verification of API
 ## Generate an API Key

-Before signing any request, you must generate an API key via CoinMEX’s official website 【User Center】- 【API】.
+Before signing any request, you must generate an API key via CoinMex’s official website 【User Center】- 【API】.
 After generating the key, there are three things you must bear in
 mind:
 * API Key